JannisK89/AutomateMe/README.md

-# Automate Me
+# Daedalus

-## What is Automate Me?
+## What is Daedalus

-Automate Me is a open source project for developers and test engineers to practice writing web/test automation in a safe and fun environment by completing different challenges that get harder and harder as you progress.
+Daedalus is a open source project for developers and test engineers to practice writing web/test automation in a safe and fun environment by completing different challenges that get harder and harder as you progress.

 The idea is to use your favorite web/test automation framework documentation as a manual for figuring out how to pass the different challenges.